ibm-cloud-docs/containers/storage-file-vpc-apps.md

 Encryption in-transit is available as a Beta.
 {: beta}

 Review the following information about EIT.
+If you choose to use encryption in-transit, you need to balance your requirements between performance and enhanced security.
+Encrypting data in-transit can have performance impacts due to the processing that is needed to encrypt and decrypt the data at the endpoints.
+For more information about encryption in-transit, see [VPC Encryption in Transit](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-eit).

 - By default, file shares are [encrypted at rest](/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#FS-encryption) with IBM-managed encryption.
-- If you choose to use encryption in-transit, you need to balance your requirements between performance and enhanced security.
-Encrypting data in-transit can have performance impacts due to the processing that is needed to encrypt and decrypt the data at the endpoints.
 - EIT is not available for Secure by Default clusters and requires you the disable outbound traffic protection in clusters 1.30 and later.
 - EIT is available for cluster versions 1.30 and later.
-- For more information about encryption in-transit, see [VPC Encryption in Transit](https://cloud.ibm.com/docs/vpc?topic=vpc-file-storage-vpc-about&interface=ui#fs-eit).
 - EIT is not available for statically provisioned volumes.
 To set up EIT, you must use dynamic provisioning.
 - EIT packages are automatically updated in your cluster when EIT is enabled.